 We won’t stop with sobriety.
 That’s an important short-term goal, but real recovery goes further.
 It evaluates physical, emotional, and spiritual health.
 It establishes a support network, coping skills, and plans to address specific triggers whether they are people, places, or things.

-Recovery is possible, and we want to be a part of your journey!
+Recovery is possible.
+People can change and build healthy habits and lifestyles.
+We want to be a part of your journey!

 Meet Our Addictions Counselor – Nate Bailey, MA, LPC

 Listen to Nate talk about his approach to addictions therapy and how he can help you.

 Further Reading On Addictions &